Silver0524/NCAA-Wrestling-Predictor/README.md

 Currently working on:

-- 🛠 Rescraping full dataset and cleaning data
+- 🔬 Exploratory data analysis to reveal trends
-- 📒 Updating README to reflect new folder structure
+- 🛠️ Feature engineering to prepare for predictive modeling

 ## 📌 Features